CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 ## RepeatExplorer Galaxy

-RepeatExplorer Galaxy environment is available at [https://repeatexplorer-elixir.cerit-sc.cz/](https://repeatexplorer-elixir.cerit-sc.cz/)
+RepeatExplorer Galaxy environment is available at [https://repeatexplorer-elixir.cerit-sc.cz/](https://repeatexplorer-elixir.cerit-sc.cz/).

 ## UMSA Galaxy

-UMSA Galaxy environment is available at [https://umsa.cerit-sc.cz/](https://umsa.cerit-sc.cz/)
+UMSA Galaxy environment is available at [https://umsa.cerit-sc.cz/](https://umsa.cerit-sc.cz/).

-# Old documentation
+## Legacy documentation

 Metacentrum used to operate a legacy Galaxy instance till 2023.
 Its documentation is [preserved here](https://wiki.metacentrum.cz/wiki/Galaxy) for eventual reference.

-# Contact
+## Contact

-If you need any help or experience tool errors or any unexpected issues contact us at <regalaxy@rt.cesnet.cz>.
+If you need any help or experience tool errors or any unexpected issues please contact us at <regalaxy@rt.cesnet.cz>.